 4. Royal Ontario Museum

 With twenty-one galleries bursting with history, art, architecture, science, and biodiversity, the Royal Ontario Museum is an attraction you don’t want to miss.
-Since the vast collection could consume many hours, if not days, we suggest you choose a couple of topics to explore and spend as much time as possible here before heading out for more adventures in this cosmopolitan city.
-As a bonus, the building stands out in the cityscape as an eclectic architectural gem where modern meets classic.
-All in all, this is a site worth discovering inside and out.
+Since the vast collection could consume many hours, we suggest you choose a couple of topics to explore and spend as much time as possible here.
+The building stands out as an eclectic architectural gem where modern meets classic.

 5. The Port

 A great way to return to normality would be to visit the Port of Toronto to savor a meal overlooking Lake Ontario; admire the city skyline from the ferry or a sailboat; head out for a bike ride; or settle down for a picnic in a waterfront park.
 What else do you need for a wonderful day in the sun?